Select travel dates to see prices

 Highlights

-• Be a hands-on surrogate mother to baby Vervet Monkeys who have been orphaned in baby season or spend sometime assisting at the sanctuary with around 300 monkeys
+• Be a hands-on surrogate mother to baby Vervet Monkeys who have been orphaned in baby season (mid-October to late February) or spend time assisting at the sanctuary with around 300 monkeys

 • Get stuck in assisting with monkey rescues which can be extremely challenging and often daily.
 Surrogate baby mothers will spend more time in the nursery